-Theme Planning and design guidelines Building types, lot size and land use The following planning and design guidelines must be met: Provide a range of lot sizes that will accommodate a variety of floor plates and bu Locate new uses which may impinge on amenity to the east of Ferris Road.
+Theme Planning and design guidelines Building types, lot size and land use The following planning and design guidelines must be met: Provide a range of lot sizes that will accommodate a variety of floor plates and building types.
+Locate new uses which may impinge on amenity to the east of Ferris Road.
 Position office components of industrial buildings to the street front.
-The following planning and design guidelines should be met: Locate new large floor plate and industrial uses to the east of Ferris Road with go Locate small-scale buildings to the west of Ferris Road.
-Locate taller buildings or those of more notable design on prominent sites and an an Frontages The following planning and design guidelines should be met: Minimise front building setbacks with clearly defined principal entrances address 'Activate' ground-level frontages on commercial sections of streets and ensure the façade character.
+The following planning and design guidelines should be met: Locate new large floor plate and industrial uses to the east of Ferris Road with good access to the arterial network.
+Locate small-scale buildings to the west of Ferris Road.
+Locate taller buildings or those of more notable design on prominent sites and at major intersections.
+Frontages The following planning and design guidelines should be met: Minimise front building setbacks with clearly defined principal entrances addressing streets or public spaces.
+'Activate' ground-level frontages on commercial sections of streets and ensure the design of upper levels is compatible with overall façade character.
 Contain signage within built form or in an integrated/shared structure.
-Height and massing The following planning and design guidelines must be met: Ensure height, massing and disposition of buildings on the opposite side of road consistent with the height, massing and disposition of buildings within the Majo Reduce the visual bulk of large buildings through building and landscape design Parking and service areas The following planning and design guidelines should be met: Locate off-street parking behind buildings fronting commercial streets, or in base Provide access to off-street parking and service areas from side-streets or rear lar Screen off-street parking and service areas from the public realm.
+Height and massing The following planning and design guidelines must be met: Ensure height, massing and disposition of buildings on the opposite side of roads surrounding the Major Activity Centre are generally consistent with the height, massing and disposition of buildings within the Major Activity Centre.
+Reduce the visual bulk of large buildings through building and landscape design.
+Parking and service areas The following planning and design guidelines should be met: Locate off-street parking behind buildings fronting commercial streets, or in basements or parking structures.
+Provide access to off-street parking and service areas from side-streets or rear laneways.
+Screen off-street parking and service areas from the public realm.
 Provide direct pedestrian access to public streets from parking areas.
-Pedestrian and cyclist movement The following planning and design guidelines must be met: Plan for accessible and safe pedestrian and cycling links to, from and within the e and cycling network.
-Provide a continuous pedestrian connection between the Major Activity Centre a Landscaping The following planning and design guidelines must be met: Provide only low landscaping along the Western Freeway frontage.
-The following planning and design guidelines should be met: Provide appropriately designed landscaping treatments, setbacks and buffers to fronting principal streets.
+Pedestrian and cyclist movement The following planning and design guidelines must be met: Plan for accessible and safe pedestrian and cycling links to, from and within the employment area, and linked to the broader walking and cycling network.
+Provide a continuous pedestrian connection between the Major Activity Centre and Employment Area.
+Landscaping The following planning and design guidelines must be met: • Provide only low landscaping along the Western Freeway frontage.
+The following planning and design guidelines should be met: The following planning and design guidelines should be met: Provide appropriately designed landscaping treatments, setbacks and buffers to minimise the impacts of blank sections of facade fronting principal streets.